-This edition was published by New American Library (NAL) on November 2010 in hardcover and has 335 pages.
+This urban fantasy is a hardcover edition that was published by New American Library (NAL) on November 2010 and has 335 pages.

 Ninth in the Young-Adult paranormal series, Morganville Vampires, Ghost Town starts with a bang.